We know ourselves only as far as we’ve been tested.

 Most practitioners seeking supervision or consultation have significant exposure to the trauma stories of their clients, magnified during this long season of worsening mental health and spiraling addiction.
 Integrating routine mindful habits into the supervisory relationship allows supervisees to stay in the “Window of Tolerance” for longer periods, increase vagal tone and perseverance, and find meaning, satisfaction, and even joy in their work.
 Mindful supervision enhances creativity and critical thinking, unblocks learning, increases intentional use of the supervisory relationship, and enhances whole body wisdom essential to effective care, healing, and professional resilience.

-The webinar also introduces a structured model for clinical case consultation that integrates the mindful practices participants will discuss in class.
+The workshop also introduces a structured model for clinical case consultation that integrates the mindful practices participants will discuss in class.

 6 CEUs